DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 ### DOS / PC

 For this platform there are two basic approaches for how the setup could be done; either to present each game as a single entry inside ES-DE, or to retain each game's directory structure.
-The first alternative is more user-friendly, tidy and requires less setup but basically restricts the emulator selection to the DOSBox-Pure RetroArch core.
+The first alternative is more user-friendly, tidy and requires less setup but basically restricts the emulator selection to the DOSBox-Pure RetroArch core and DOSBox Pure Unleashed (the latter is only available on desktop operating systems).
 There is an alternative way to setup single entries to work with all DOSBox forks, but it has some drawbacks as discussed below.

 If you want to emulate older DOS games and applications then there's also support for the VirtualXT RetroArch core, but this emulator can only run .img and .zip files and it probably won't be able to run most games from the 1990s.
 For these reasons this documentation does not cover VirtualXT in more detail.

-Additionally, for a limited set of LucasArts games [DREAMM](https://aarongiles.com/dreamm) can be used.
+Additionally on desktop operating systems, for a limited set of LucasArts games [DREAMM](https://aarongiles.com/dreamm) can be used.
 Note that DREAMM works a bit differently than both DOSBox and VirtualXT in that it just receives the game directory as an argument on game launch and will autodetect the game based on the content of this directory.
 This also means that DREAMM does not support launching of .zip files, i.e. the games need to be unpacked into separate directories.
 You can however use the _directories interpreted as a files_ functionality to present them as single entries in the gamelist view instead of as folders that you would have to go into to launch the games.

 Moving on to the DOSBox setup, if you prefer to present the games as single entries you could compress each game directory into a ZIP file with either the .zip or .dosz file extension.
-On game launch a menu will be displayed by DOSBox-Pure, asking which file inside the archive you would like to execute.
+On game launch a menu will be displayed by DOSBox-Pure or DOSBox Pure Unleashed, asking which file inside the archive you would like to execute.
 This makes it possible to select the actual game file, or for example a setup utility like SETUP.EXE or INSTALL.EXE.
 Attempting to launch such an archive file with any other DOSBox fork will fail, or not work as expected.

-Here's an example of a .zip archive setup for use with DOSBox-Pure:
+Here's an example of a .zip archive setup for use with DOSBox-Pure or DOSBox Pure Unleashed:
 ```
 ~/ROMs/dos/Dune 2 - The Building of a Dynasty.zip
 ~/ROMs/dos/Quake.zip